tud-amr/mpc_planner/README.md

 Note:

 - Changes to `CMakelists.txt` and `package.xml` are saved first to the respective files ending with `1` or `2`.
-- The system level packages, e.g., `mpc-planner-jackal` still do need different control files for `ROS1` and `ROS2`, but both versions can be available in one repository.
+- The system level packages, e.g., `mpc_planner-jackal` still do need different control files for `ROS1` and `ROS2`, but both versions can be available in one repository.